Skip to main content

 • Face challenges related to time constraints and direct applicability of training to research.

-R2: Recognised Researchers (e.g., Postdoctoral researchers)
+R2: Early-Career Researchers (e.g., Postdoctoral researchers)

 • Require a deeper understanding of CS and its practical implementation.